lenymo/glennmccomb-com/content/articles/a-better-rust-menu-interface.md

 ## Individual server screen

-I also had a quick go at the individual server screen.
-The current popup is probably a little too small and it's annoying AF not being able to see the full title.
+I had a quick go at the individual server screen.
+The current popup is too small and it's annoying AF not being able to read the full title.

 Check it out: